CARBON DIOXIDE REDUCTION EFFORTS

-The Clean AdvantageTM program automatically offsets carbon dioxide and other greenhouse gas emissions by investing in a wide range of reforestation, alternative energy, biomass, and other projects both locally and globally that are subject to change as usage, price, and other factors vary throughout the year.
+The Clean Advantage® program automatically offsets carbon dioxide and other greenhouse gas emissions by investing in a wide range of reforestation, alternative energy, biomass, and other projects both locally and globally that are subject to change as usage, price, and other factors vary throughout the year.
 In addition to these projects, we work with The Arbor Day Foundation to plants trees and support their certified CO2 reduction projects.
 Together these investments and partners allow us to automatically provide a sustainable solution for your company, employees, and community.

 PrairieWinds ND1 – North Dakota, United States:

 Ball State University Geothermal – Indiana, United States:

-Ball State University created the nation’s largest ground-source, closed-loop geothermal energy system.
-This project replaced the school’s coal-fired boilers and chilled water equipment, and achieved a seven-fold increase in efficiency.
-The dramatic emissions reductions allowed the school to move its target carbon neutrality date forward from 2050 to 2030.
+Ball State University created the nation’s largest ground-source, closed-loop geothermal energy system, reducing their carbon footprint nearly in half and has allowed the school to move its target carbon neutrality date forward from 2050 to 2030.
 The system provides $2 million in annual savings to the school.
-Additionally, the geothermal system has and continues to serve as research material and classroom curriculum for hundreds of faculty and students.
+Additionally, the geothermal system serves as research material and classroom curriculum for hundreds of faculty and students.

 GEC Organic Soil Amendments Project – Alabama, United States:

-The project activity involves aerobic decomposition of chicken litter and green waste through composting in Castleberry Alabama in the South-Eastern Region of the United States.
-The chicken litter and green waste (wood shavings, potash from lumber operations, etc) is purchased from local companies and received at the composting facility as raw material to produce a high potency organic compost that is pathogen free and odourless.
+This project, located in Castleberry, AL involves aerobic decomposition of chicken manure and green waste (wood shavings) through composting.
+The waste is purchased from local companies and received at the composting facility as raw material to produce a high potency organic compost that is pathogen free and odourless.
 The compost produced is sold to local farmers as a soil enricher for agricultural activities.

 Mt.
 Carberry Project Landfill Gas Capture Project – New Hampshire, United States: